White House Leaks Show Strain With Intelligence Community

 But Trump has also had a particularly fraught relationship with the intelligence community.
 After the CNN story on the Russian dossier, Trump questioned whether outgoing CIA director John Brennan was the source of the leak and criticized the agency's record.

-He also raised eyebrows among CIA veterans with a long and rambling speech after inauguration in front of the CIA's Memorial Wall, which hours intelligence officers who died in the line of duty.
+He also raised eyebrows among CIA veterans with a long and rambling speech after inauguration in front of the CIA's Memorial Wall, which honors intelligence officers who died in the line of duty.

 “It’s simply inappropriate to engage in self obsession on a spot that memorializes those who obsessed about others, and about mission, more than themselves,” former CIA acting director John McLaughlin told the New Yorker after the speech.